 - There may be a link between some forms of estrogen and prostate cancer.
 (On the flip side, some forms of breast-cancer-causing estrogen may prevent prostate cancer.)

 Discuss hormone levels and prostate cancer screenings with your doctor to be sure you’re in a healthy range.
-Make the choice now to lower your risk of prostate cancer with The EDGE Blueprint Consult a genetic-based report and private consultation that will give you the insight you need for a total body transformation to achieve your maximum potential!
+Make the choice now to lower your risk of prostate cancer with The Male 90X Consult a genetic-based report and private consultation that will give you the insight you need for a total body transformation to achieve your maximum potential!